 John started his career in accountancy and after obtaining a degree in Accounting & Financial Management, he secured a job at Coopers & Lybrand (now PWC),

 Following a brief stint living and working in New Zealand, John returned to the UK and took the position of Strategy & Business Development Manager with Britannia Building Society before moving to the Co-op Bank, firstly as Financial Projects Director and then Director of Strategy.

 John has brought with him a wealth of experience in executive-level strategy development and business planning including the management of a successful bid for a £4.5bn retail savings business and the design and implementation of a £100m+ start-up property investment company.

 Prior to John’s position of Operations Director being made permanent in January 2017, he had actually joined Leek United during the autumn of 2016 in the role of Interim Operations Director.
 He regularly attends the Board Risk Committee and Board Audit Committee.

-John is also a member of the Assets and Liabilities Committee, Management Risk Committee and Chairs the Change Management Committee and Product Governance Committee.
+John is also a member of the Assets and Liabilities Committee, Risk Oversight Committee and Chairs the Change Management Committee and Product Governance Committee.

 Andrew has over 20 years’ experience in the financial services industry and is a Fellow of the Institute of Chartered Accountants in England and Wales and a Member of the Chartered Institute for Securities and Investment.